 Signature verification by default requires that all certificates are signed.
 However, the full set of SignatureInfos or the signed SignatureInfos can be retrieved from the file and enumerated by client code.
 In the future, verification can use client-implemented strategies like ‘any signature based on this public key is enough’ or ‘any N signatures is enough’, or ‘any validated signature certificates having certain distinguished name patterns is enough’.
 Signature certificates can be validated without the password.

 Other Databases have tried to retro-fit security, but there are so many remaining issues that the security is still weak or non-existent.
-Applications, users, and DBAs have to pay considerable attention in order to provide credible protection.
+The big databases like ORACLE or SQL Server can be assumed to have succeeded in hardening the internals.
+Still, applications, users, and database administrators have to pay considerable attention in order to provide credible protection.
 It is necessary to pay attention to text log files, transaction logs, backups, slaves, temporary files like sort areas, index content, and any other kind of dangling dumps or copies and so on.
-In fact in most environments, the data can become so distributed and duplicated that credible security is almost impossible.
-Encrypted disks and file systems are helpful, but there is no enforcement for their use, and data can ‘leak’ out, even just because of files not being zeroed or ‘bleached’ before deletion.
-Rewriting applications to handle security at the application level can be very complex and can impose burdens on everyone.
-In any case, security can be improved by adding or switching to InfinityDB Encrypted.
+InfinityDB Encrypted has a trivial single-file architecture that avoids these attack surfaces.

 - Enveloping.
 This allows the database to be accessible only to selected accessors i.e. database recipients based on public/private key pairs.
 A set of Envelope certificates are kept in the file, and for each, there is a copy of the PBE password in the file encrypted with the Envelope certificate’s public key.
 The PBE password can be decrypted with the private key for an envelope certificate.
 So, instead of keeping track of potentially many PBE passwords, one per file, a given private key can be used to access a whole set of files that have the proper envelope certificate.
 Since the PBE passwords are no longer necessarily exposed externally, they can be very long and strong, even non-user readable.
 Because a given file can have multiple envelope certificates, access control is flexible and tight, yet simple.
 The private keys can be kept tightly secure within each recipient, while the PBE password would tend to be more widely available, since it is a symmetric secret key.